 Today’s families are diverse and parents have children out of wedlock.
 Blended families present unique estate planning challenges.
 These challenges must be addressed and anticipated.
 A good estate planning lawyer asks the right questions, and the right questions lead to the right outcomes.
 Clients know the answers if asked, but a failure to anticipate a conflict or ask the right questions can result in probate and estate litigation.

 Risk #4: Failure to Understand Tax Laws

 The fourth legal risk for DIY estate planning is the failure to understand complex estate and gift tax laws.
 Families often underestimate the value of their estate, and many do not consider life insurance death benefits when considering their wealth.
 An improper estate plan can result in hundreds of thousands of dollars in estate taxes.
-Sean Robertson and Robertson Legal Group, LLC understand when a family may be subject to estate and gift taxes and can help put a proper plan in place that includes various types of tax-minimizing trusts.
+Robertson Legal Group, LLC understand when a family may be subject to estate and gift taxes and can help put a proper plan in place that includes various types of tax-minimizing trusts.

 Risk #5: Failure to Consider Special Needs of a Child or Other Beneficiaries